-The type of food products you choose to sell will affect who you appeal to.
-Some examples of questions you might like to think about are as follows:
+The type of products you choose to sell will affect who you appeal to:

-- Are you going to sell a wide range of exotic fruit and vegetables?
+- Are you going to sell fruit and vegetables?
 Exotic produce?
 Hard-to-find ingredients that your customers are struggling to buy elsewhere?

-- Are you going to sell your products by weight so customers can buy as much as they want, or are they going to be pre-packed in bags or boxes?
+- Are you going to sell your products by weight, so that customers can buy as much or as little as they want?

 A product is only worth what a customer is prepared to pay for it.
 You don't necessarily have to sell the cheapest food in the area, but the price does need to be competitive.
 In most cases food co-ops are set up to try to provide food at a more affordable price than other local outlets, so many set their prices by making sure they are lower than the local supermarket.
 However, it is also very important to make sure you are covering all your costs.
 Work out your prices carefully by calculating your costs first (for example rent, bags, petrol, and buying food).
 Some food co-ops add little or no mark-up to the cost price to make their products as cheap as possible.

-To reach as many customers as possible the place or premises where you sell your goods must be appropriate and convenient for your target group.
-For example if you are trying to appeal to older people it may be easier to deliver bags or run a stall at a sheltered housing scheme.
-Whereas if you are trying to target families it may be more convenient to have a stall or drop-off point at a school or children's centre (see the Premises section for more information).
+To reach as many customers as possible the premises where you sell your goods must be appropriate and convenient for your target group.
+For example, if you are trying to appeal to older people it may be easier to deliver bags or run a stall at a sheltered housing scheme, whereas if you are trying to target families it may be more convenient to have a stall or drop-off point at a school or children's centre (see the Premises section for more information).

-- Write a short news item or feature and send it to the editor of the local newspaper or community newsletter.
-If you include an attractive photo, it is more likely to be used.
+- Write a short news item or feature and send it to the editor of the local newspaper or community newsletter - make sure you highlight what makes your co-op special

 Fruit and vegetable images that you can use to make your own marketing materials: